brugal/wolfcamql/README-wolfcam.txt

 * cl_freezeDemo [1/0]  to pause demo playback.
 You can also use the pause command to toggle playback on and off.

+* cl_freezeDemoPauseMusic to control whether music is stopped when demo is paused

 * /wcstatsall  or /wcstats <player number> to show client side stats (k/d, accuracy, lag, etc.)